-One of Los Angeles’s more walkable neighborhoods, Mid City has a laid back suburban feel, Mid-City West is a great choice for families or for professionals who like a break from all the city noise.
+One of the more walkable neighborhoods in Los Angeles, CA, Mid City has a laid back suburban feel, Mid-City West is a great choice for families or for professionals who like a break from all the city noise.
 The Los Angeles county museum of art is located here.
 Looking for Japanese food?
 Try Sugarfish on La Brea Avenue — a chic and intimate sushi venue.

 What’s there in Mid City aside from the great weather?
 Consider local amenities (tons of them), unbelievably high safety, and a stable housing market – everything you picky urbaners need the most.
 It’s located in the heart of Los Angeles yet it feels nothing like the busy hubbub of the large city.
 It’s quiet and peaceful, permeated with the sense of rightful dignity, and attracting relaxed public to its deluxe dining, exclusive shopping, and charming historic sightseeing.
 Want some more?
 Visit the famous Carthay Circle Theater that gave its name to the whole district.
 Go on the quest of finding the notorious Dan the Miner statue, stolen and restored, and a landmark in its own right.
 Walk the Museum Row and choose a museum to your liking.
 Or wander around the streets to locate the boundaries of historic zones – we’ve found three of them in Mid City, California.
 Can you find more?